MicrosoftDocs/sql-docs/docs/advanced-analytics/r/use-sqlbindr-exe-to-upgrade-an-instance-of-sql-server.md

 ## How component upgrade works

-Component upgrade is through *binding* a SQL Server 2016 R Services instance (or a SQL Server 2017 Machine Learning Services instance) to Microsoft Machine Learning Server.
-[Microsoft Machine Learning Server](https://docs.microsoft.com/machine-learning-server/index) is an on-premises server product separate from SQL Server, but with the same interpreters and packages.
-Binding swaps out the SQL Server service update mechanism so that you can use the R and Python packages shipping with Microsoft Machine Learning Server, which are often newer than those provided by SQL Server servicing.
+Component upgrade is through *binding* a SQL Server 2016 R Services instance (or a SQL Server 2017 Machine Learning Services instance) to [Microsoft Machine Learning Server](https://docs.microsoft.com/machine-learning-server/index).

+Microsoft Machine Learning Server is an on-premises server product separate from SQL Server, but with the same interpreters and packages.
+Binding swaps out the SQL Server service update mechanism so that you can use the R and Python packages shipping with Microsoft Machine Learning Server, which are often newer than those installed by SQL Server.
 Switching support polices is an attractive option for data science teams who require newer generation R and Python modules for their solutions.

 Binding is executed by the [MLS installer](https://docs.microsoft.com/machine-learning-server/install/machine-learning-server-windows-install).
 The installer updates specific R and Python packages, but does not replace your SQL Server in-database instance with a standalone, disconnected server install.

 + Without binding, R and Python packages are patched for bug fixes when you install a SQL Server service pack or cumulative update (CU).
 + With binding, newer package versions can be applied to your instance, independently of the CU release schedule, under the [Modern Lifecycle Policy](https://support.microsoft.com/help/30881/modern-lifecycle-policy) and releases of Microsoft Machine Learning Server.
 The Modern Lifecycle support policy offers more frequent updates over a shorter, one-year lifespan.
+Post-binding, you would continue to use the MLS installer for future updates of R and Python as they become available in Microsoft Machine Learning Server.

 Binding applies to R and Python features only.
 Namely, open-source packages for R and Python features (Microsoft R Open, Anaconda), and the proprietary packages RevoScaleR, revoscalepy, and so forth.
 Binding does not change the support model for the database engine instance and doesn't change the version of SQL Server.